spectral-discord/knowledge-base/logseq/pages/TSON.md

 	  | description | | String | `Some description` |
 	  | id | | String | `1`, `My Spectrum` |
 	  | partial distribution | partials | Array <Object> | See the [partials specification](((629122d9-4089-4ca0-80af-bf8540b22d82))) |
-	  At least one of `name` and `id` must be defined.
-If an ID is defined, it must be a unique value that isn't used by any other spectra.
+	  An `id` must be defined, and it must be a unique value that isn't used by any other spectra.
 		- ## Partial Distribution

 		  The **partials** array contains the spectrum's [partial distribution](((629bee65-cf76-4a03-a0e9-4862024c7d4e))).